iandunn/trailer-mode-ux-prototype/README.md

 # Trailer Mode UX Prototype

-a prototype UX for netflix/apple tv/etc -
+A prototype for a better UX while exploring content on video streaming services like Netflix and Apple TV.

-screenshot
+_[ todo: screenshot ]_

+Instead of scrolling through horizontal sliders of thumbnails, and going through lots of clicks to open a , or auto-playing on mouseover (which has lots of false positives and annonyances)

-instead of scrolling through horizontal sliders of thumbnails, have user click a category of content, and then start playing a list of trailers, and only have to click 1 button to add the show to your watch queue, or to move to the next trailer. can hardcode list of trailers on youtube as sample content.
+user clicks a category of content, and then start playing a list of trailers but make it quick and easy to skip to next if don't like it and only have to click 1 button to add the show to your watch queue

+able to judge based on the actual content of video rather than the thumbnail

-mentino the psychological concept of suficificers vs maximizers. this is better for both, but MUCH better for maximizers
+psychology concept of suficificers vs maximizers. this is better for both, but MUCH better for maximizers